lightning/bolts/02-peer-protocol.md

 The receiving node MAY fail the channel if it considers `htlc-minimum-msat` too large, `max-htlc-value-in-flight` too small, `channel-reserve-satoshis` too large, or `max-accepted-htlcs` too small.
 It MUST fail the channel if `max-accepted-htlcs` is greater than 511.

-The receiver MUST fail the channel if considers `feerate-per-kw` too small for timely processing, or unreasonably large.
-The receiver MUST fail the channel if `funding-pubkey`, `revocation-basepoint`, `payment-basepoint` or `delayed-payment-basepoint` are not be valid DER-encoded compressed secp256k1 pubkeys.
+The receiver MUST fail the channel if it considers `feerate-per-kw` too small for timely processing, or unreasonably large.
+The receiver MUST fail the channel if `funding-pubkey`, `revocation-basepoint`, `payment-basepoint` or `delayed-payment-basepoint` are not valid DER-encoded compressed secp256k1 pubkeys.

 The receiver MUST NOT consider funds received using `push-msat` to be received until the funding transaction has reached sufficient depth.